mlgordon/vpc/errors.md

 [ inbound, outbound ]
 ```

-For example, the following value would be invalid because `northbound` is not a valid option in the enmeration `[ inbound, outbound ]`.
+For example, the following value would be invalid because `northbound` is not a valid option in the enumeration `[ inbound, outbound ]`.

 ```json
 {